 Choosing a research investment stream

 Our investment framework is made up of four research investment streams.
-If you're applying for a feasibility study award, you'll need to specify which research investment stream your application applies to.
+If you're applying for a Feasibility Studies award, you'll need to specify which research investment stream your application applies to.
 We can't advise you on which research investment stream to choose.
 We highly recommend that you review the HRC's research investment streams document under 'Helpful links' to guide your decision.
 Our research investment streams are:

 - Health and wellbeing in New Zealand - Keeping populations healthy and independent throughout life